|an engineering kit for jewellery, gold, and silver||kilns at paragonkilns.co.uk or making jewellery at kitiki.co.uk|

 It's important to be clear about what you'll get and why:

 The motor base is a luxury model, so has some enhanced features: two roller-ball drum end-stops, a toothed nylon-reinforced drive belt, and enclosed non-slip cogged drive wheels.

-The kit includes a plastic drum.
+The kit includes a long plastic drum.
 It rests on two rollers, one of which is turned by the motor.
 To keep it in place as it rotates, it's constrained by the end stops, one at each end.

 Using high-quality shot is vital.
 Ours is made for us, from slightly-magnetic, rust-resistant, stainless steel.
 It has a good mix of balls, planetoids, pins, and rods to suit every contour: not just one-size balls with a few planetoids.

 Anything described elsewhere as a getting-started pack will almost certainly have regular-steel shapes with no fine balls or pins.
 And regular-steel shot will soon corrode, make a mess, and spoil your work, so you'd need to buy an appropriate pack sooner rather than later.